 Questions to answer about your rash:

-- What does the rash look like?
+What does the rash look like?
 A picture is worth a thousand words.
-Here are some images of skin rashes on Health Central you may wish to look at.
 Is the rash flat, raised, bumpy, or blistery?
 Is it red, patchy, or scaly?
 Has the rash spread?

 Writer Sue Chung gives advice on what you should do if you suspect that your skin reaction is caused by some sort of allergy: "Use calamine lotion or hydrocortisone cream to relieve itching and aloe to sooth burning.
 Occasionally, taking a Benadryl or a similar over-the-counter antihistamine medication can help reduce the allergic reaction.
 Aveeno's oatmeal-infused Soothing Bath Treatment can also take the edge off itching and inflammation if the rash covers a large area of the skin.
 While it's tempting to scratch, refrain from doing so since this can lead to infection and scarring."